 Hi!
 I’m Rob.

 Photographer.
 Neurodivergent.
 Twenty-five year partner to a beautiful soul.
 Parent to a kiddo almost as tall as me.
 Dog dad of two.
-I live for Karissa’s laughter and Isaac’s hugs; am enthralled by the variety of human expression; desperately miss living in Hong Kong; and could easily make a habit of eating more chocolate cake and Korean rice cake than is healthy for me.
+I live for my partner’s laughter and my kiddo’s hugs; have a deep reverence for the ephemeral; desperately miss living in Hong Kong; and could easily make a habit of eating more Korean rice cake than is healthy for me.
+I document ways of being, becoming, and belonging with an understanding that there’s no one way.
+That there’s, in fact, many.
+And that difference is delicious.
+My work is one of service.
+It’s about presence, acceptance, and bearing witness to the everyday lives of ordinary folk, and all their delightful quirks.

 My Story